Agnes Yang

 Research Profile

-I am a PhD candidate at the Carlson School of Management, University of Minnesota.
-My research focuses on how emerging technologies shape governance and market decisions via disintermediation; i.e., removing a central authority or intermediaries.
+I am an assistant professor in the Department of Accounting and Information Management at the Haslam College of Business, University of Tennessee.
+My research focuses on how emerging technologies transform governance and market decisions via disintermediation; i.e., removing a central authority or intermediaries.

 Specifically, my dissertation aims to address two research problems, in the context of decentralized platforms built on blockchains: